facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

    app works offline!" message) and also let them know when the service worker has fetched the latest updates that will be available the next time they load the page (showing a "New content is available once existing tabs are closed." message).
-Showing these messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/serviceWorker.js`](https://github.com/facebook/create-react-app/blob/master/packages/cra-template/template/src/serviceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, only logs appropriate messages to the JavaScript console.
+Showing these messages are currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/serviceWorker.js`](https://github.com/facebook/create-react-app/blob/master/packages/cra-template/template/src/serviceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, only logs appropriate messages to the JavaScript console.